Stricken Arran ferry MV Caledonian Isles to remain out of service until 3 May – CalMac

 Read More

-"Passengers are being advised that all bookings will be cancelled up until 3 May and that this will be a turn up and go service for vehicles in the meantime.
+"Passengers are being advised that all bookings will be cancelled up until 3 May and that this will be a turn up and go service for vehicles.

 "Customers can however book travel as a foot passenger on MV Isle of Arran during this time.